shruti-shreya01/MergeXcel/README.md

 MergeXcel is a powerful tool designed to seamlessly combine multiple Excel files into a single, unified file.
 Whether you're consolidating data from various sources or integrating reports, Excel Merger simplifies the process and ensures that your data is efficiently combined and ready for analysis.

 ## Features
-#### Combine Multiple Files:
+### Combine Multiple Files:
-Merge multiple Excel files into one with ease.
+-Merge multiple Excel files into one with ease.
-#### Support for Multiple Sheets:
+### Support for Multiple Sheets:
-Handle files with multiple sheets and combine them accordingly.
+-Handle files with multiple sheets and combine them accordingly.
-#### Custom Output Name:
+### Custom Output Name:
-Specify the name of the resulting merged file.
+-Specify the name of the resulting merged file.
-#### Intuitive Interface:
+### Intuitive Interface:
-User-friendly interface to upload files and set parameters.
+-User-friendly interface to upload files and set parameters.
+### Data Integrity:
-#### Data Integrity: Ensure no data is lost or duplicated during the merge process.
+-Ensure no data is lost or duplicated during the merge process.

 ## Installation